Operation Rösselsprung (1944): Background

-The Axis Case White and Case Black offensives of the first six months of 1943 caused significant setbacks for the Partisans; however, in September the Partisan leader Josip Broz Tito took advantage of the capitulation of Italy and managed to increase the territory under his control and double his forces to around 200,000 men, arming them with captured Italian weapons.
+The Axis Operation Weiss and Operation Schwarz offensives of the first six months of 1943 caused significant setbacks for the Partisans; however, in September the Partisan leader Josip Broz Tito took advantage of the capitulation of Italy and managed to increase the territory under his control and double his forces to around 200,000 men, arming them with captured Italian weapons.
 In late November, he held a National Congress at Jajce in a liberated area of the NDH, during which he was designated marshal of Yugoslavia and prime minister.
 He established his headquarters nearby at Drvar in the Dinaric Alps and temporarily suspended his successful tactic of being constantly on the move.
 Generalfeldmarschall (Note: Equivalent to a United States general of the army.)
-Maximilian von Weichs, the Wehrmacht Commander-in-chief Southeast Europe, admitted a few weeks later that "Tito is our most dangerous enemy."
+Maximilian von Weichs, the Wehrmacht commander-in-chief for Southeast Europe, admitted a few weeks later that "Tito is our most dangerous enemy."

 Tito's personal headquarters was initially located in a cave below a ridgeline about 1 km north of the centre of Drvar.
 Below the cave ran the Unac River, creating an obstacle to movement between the town and the cave, and a rail line ran along the ridgeline above the cave.
 As well as Partisan headquarters, several Partisan and Communist Party support, training and youth organisations were based in and around Drvar at the time, along with the Tito Escort Battalion which was responsible for Tito's personal safety.
 The British and Soviet military missions to the Partisans were also stationed in villages close to Drvar, as were some United States military officers.
 The British mission was headed by Brigadier Fitzroy Maclean, who was in London at the time of the raid, and included Major Randolph Churchill, son of Winston Churchill.
 At the time of Operation Rösselsprung (Unternehmen Rösselsprung), the British mission was led by its second-in-command, Lieutenant Colonel Vivian Street.